 The favoured meat of the Loire is game, and pheasant, guinea fowl, pigeon, duck, quails, young rabbit, venison and even wild boar are all hunted in the Sologne.
 They are served in rich sauces made from the wild mushrooms of the region’s forests or the common champignon de Paris, cultivated on a huge scale in caves cut out of the limestone rock near Saumur.
 Both Tours and Le Mans specialize in rillettes, or potted pork (rillauds in Anjou); in Touraine charcuteries you’ll also find pâté au biquion, made from pork, veal and young goat’s meat.

-Though not as famous as the produce of Bordeaux and Burgundy, the Loire valley has some of the finest wines in France.
-Sancerre, the easternmost Loire appellation, produces perhaps the best white wines in the region from the great Sauvignon grape, and the whites of Muscadet around Nantes are a great accompaniment to the local shellfish.
-Touraine’s finest reds – Chinon, Bourgeuil and St-Nicolas de Bourgeuil – get their ruby colour from the Cabernet Franc grape, while many of its attractive white wines are made from the Chenin Blanc including the highly fashionable Jasnières.
+Though not as famous as the produce of Bordeaux and Burgundy, the Loire valley has some of the finest wines in France, including 27 AOC classified wines.
+Sancerre, the easternmost Loire appellation, produces the best white wines in the region from the Sauvignon grape, and the whites of Muscadet around Nantes are a great accompaniment to the local shellfish.
+Touraine’s finest reds – Chinon, Bourgeuil and St-Nicolas de Bourgeuil – get their ruby colour from the Cabernet Franc grape, while many of its white wines are made from the Chenin Blanc including the highly fashionable Jasnières.
 At the other end of the spectrum is the honeyed complexity of Côteaux du Layon’s dessert wines – best with blue cheese or foie gras rather than pudding.
-Saumur and Vouvray both have sparkling varieties, a fraction of the price of champagne and easily equal to the taste.
-The orange-y liqueur Cointreau is made in a distillery close to Angers and appears in many cocktails and puddings in the region.
+Saumur and Vouvray both have excellent sparkling varieties, a fraction of the price of champagne, while the orangey liqueur Cointreau is made in a distillery close to Angers.